Palokka-Puuppola

 Palokka-Puuppola is a ward of Jyväskylä, Finland.
 It is located north from the city centre on both sides of European route E75 road.
-There are many lakes on the area biggest of them being Palokkajärvi and Alvajärvi As of November 2010 the population of Palokka-Puuppola was 14,395.
+There are many lakes in the area, the biggest of them being Palokkajärvi and Alvajärvi.
+As of November 2010 the population of Palokka-Puuppola was 14,395.

 The Palokka-Puuppola ward is divided into 12 different districts.